mauricechiodo/eim-case-studies/course/finance/Black-Scholes/Ethics/index.md

 - Who takes responsibilty for mathematical tools, that is who *takes credit* for them?
 - Who is responsible for *the use* of mathematical tools?
 - Who is responsible for the *misuse* of mathematical tools?
- - Something to note here is how we might classify *misuse:* in order for something to be *misused*, we need to prescribed what is *proper use*.
+ - Something to note here is how we might classify *misuse:* in order for something to be *misused*, we need to prescribed what is *proper use*, for example not exceeing the limits of accuracy of a mathematical model.

  -